chace-carey/GroCalc/USERSTORIES.md

 As a user I want to setup names so i can refrence who needs to pay what.
 No later then October 23, 2023

 ## Acceptence Criteria
--A person is able to divide up cost equally with names above each division
+- A person is able to divide up cost equally with names above each division